TALKING WITH THE MAASAI

 In September 2017 our chairman James Welch visited the Maasai Mara Ecosystem as part of a volunteering trip.
 This section of the website written first hand hopes to give everything an understanding of the trip.

-One of our guides from Naboisho.
+Francis was one of our guides from Naboisho.
 He has grown up in the local area and after training at Koiyaki Guiding School he works as a guide as part of the Volunteering Programme I was a part of.
 Happily he agreed to answer some of my questions which I have presented here in a Q & A format.
 I found this interview incredibly interesting and hearing from Francis about the Maasai way of life was very eye opening.
 I hope you all find the information below as fascinating as I did.

 Do you think that the creation of the conservancies was important for wildlife?